CaptainX3/CW-Playable-Subs/Readme.md

 * This Github repository is the official development center for the New Playable Subs & More mod for Cold Waters.
 In this repository, we have two versions of the mod - the official stable release version and the development version.

-* [Click here](https://github.com/CaptainX3/CW-Playable-Subs/releases) to download the latest official, stable public release of the mod.
-This is the release that most users need to download.
+* [Click here](#mod-installation-release-version) to read the instructions for installing the latest official, stable public release of the mod.
+This is the release that most users will want to download.
 It will be updated periodically to reflect the latest major changes after they have been completed and are verified working.

-* The development version of the mod is what you're seeing on the main page. **The development version of the mod is a constantly changing work in progress between multiple developers, and is not guaranteed to be completely working or bug free.
-For most users, we recommend that you stick to the latest official release version linked above.** If you would like to try the latest development version of the mod, you can scroll down to the Mod Installation (Development Version) instructions below.
+* The development version of the mod is what you're seeing on the main page. **The development version of the mod is a constantly changing work in progress between multiple developers, and is not guaranteed to be completely working or bug free.** If you would like to try the latest development version of the mod, you can [click here](#mod-installation-development-version) and follow the instructions.

 * If you have a bug report, the best place to let us know about it is to [open a new Issue](https://github.com/CaptainX3/CW-Playable-Subs/issues) here on Github and we'll see it and respond.
 You can also let us know directly in the [official CW Discord](https://discord.gg/mMvpzSV), in the **pbs_mod** channel.
 This Discord is also a fast way to ask for tech support for the mod as well.